sc0ttj/component/README.md

 - Easy setup, zero dependencies
 - 2.1kb, minified and gzipped
-- Simple syntax, easy to use, easy to learn
+- Simple syntax, easy to use, easy to learn:
   - plain JavaScript only
   - no compilation or build tools needed
   - no virtual DOM or JSX needed
+  - should work with any test suite
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
   - auto re-render on state change, using `requestAnimationFrame` and DOM-diffing